1980s–1990s Romanian orphans phenomenon: Conditions in orphanages

 The conditions in orphanages had declined after 1982, as a result of Ceauşescu's decision to seize much of the country's economic output in order to repay its foreign debt.
 Due to the economic downturn, electricity and heat in orphanages were often intermittent and food was scarce.

 Though conditions in orphanages were not uniform, the worst conditions were mostly found in institutions for disabled children.
 One such example, the Siret children's psychiatric hospital, lacked both medicines and washing facilities, and physical and sexual abuse of children was reported to be common.
 In another case, the Sighetu Marmației institution for disabled children, the children were often tied to their own beds or dangerously restrained in their own clothing.

 Because the staff had failed to put clothes on them, the children would spend their day naked and be left sitting in their own feces and urine.
 Nurses who worked at the institutions were not properly trained, and often abused the children.
 Dirty water was used for baths, and the children were thrown in three at a time by the staff.
 Due to the abuse children received from staff, older children learned to beat the younger ones.
 All children, including girls, had their heads shaved, which made it difficult to differentiate one another.
 Many had delayed cognitive development, and many did not know how to feed themselves.

-Severely malnourished 13-year-old displaying autistic behavior.
+Severely malnourished 13-year-old displaying self-stimulating behaviour.

 Physical needs were not met, as many children died of minor illness or injuries such as cataracts or anaemia.
 Many starved to death.
 Physical injuries that had to do with development included fractures that had not healed correctly, resulting in deformed limbs.

 Some children in the orphanages were infected with HIV/AIDS due to the practice of using unsterilised instruments.
 Orphanages failed to meet even the most basic needs of the children.
 In addition to the distress of living in an orphanage, children faced further displacement when they were moved from one orphanage to another without being told in advance.
 Usually, they had to change institutions first when they reached three years of age, and again when they reached six years of age.
 The harshest fate was reserved to children deemed as "irrecuperable" who were considered "unproductive" and assigned to the Labour Ministry.
 After the fall of the regime, former staff claimed corporal punishment of all children was encouraged as "appropriate discipline", and that staff who did not beat the children were considered weak.